aynzabdz/A-journey-to-NLP/04. ChatBot/README.md

 <h2>Model Training</h2>
 After the features are selected and we have a nice numeric dataset, we can use a model to solve this problem.
-Here a simple classifier with 1 hidden layers is chosen.
+Here a simple classifier with 1 hidden layers, Cross Entropy loss and L2 regularization is chosen.
 Then we can train the model and interactively chat with the chatbot.
 <br>
 <br>
 <br>